haktan313/HAIPro/README.md

    - `OnPossessState`: Current state (e.g., Passive, Active, Investigating).
    - `pointOfInterest`: Location of interest.
    - `canDoAction`: Boolean indicating if an action can be performed.

-🔒 Important Note:
+🔒 **Important Note**:
-The key names entered here (e.g., targetActor, OnPossessState, pointOfInterest, canDoAction) must exactly match the names assigned in the HAIBaseComponent settings (e.g., Target Actor Key Name, Enum on Possess State Key Name, etc.).
+- The key names entered here (e.g., targetActor, OnPossessState, pointOfInterest, canDoAction) must exactly match the names assigned in the HAIBaseComponent settings (e.g., Target Actor Key Name, Enum on Possess State Key Name, etc.).
 Even a small mismatch (such as case sensitivity) will cause the AI logic to fail. ✅

 📌 Tip: To avoid mistakes, copy the key names directly from the Blackboard when assigning them in the component.